Cascade Campus

 TA 101.
 Theatre Appreciation.
 4 Credits.

-Explores live theatre productions in Portland metro area, enriching the understanding and appreciation of the theatrical event.
-Includes reading, researching and evaluating a play to collaboratively create a unified design.
+Explores live theatre productions in Portland area.
+Provides opportunity to enrich understanding and appreciation of different varieties of theatrical events.
+Includes reading, attending and critiquing plays.
 Prerequisites: (WR 115 and RD 115) or IRW 115 or equivalent placement.
 Audit available.
-This course fulfills the following GE requirements: Arts and Letters/AAOT, Arts and Letters/ASOT-B, Arts and Letters/AAS, Arts and Letters/AGS, Arts and Letters/AS.

 TA 111.
 Fundamentals of Technical Theatre.
 4 Credits.